vsrinivas/fuchsia/development/hardware/developing_on_nuc.md

 1. Identify the path to your USB key by running `fx list-usb-disks`
 1. Create a Zedboot USB by running `fx mkzedboot /path/to/usb/disk`
 1. Plug the Zedboot USB key into the NUC and boot it
-1. Run `fx boot` on your workstation
+1. Run `fx pave` on your workstation

 ## 4. Install Fuchsia <a name="install"/>